 Development of the tourism sector in Curacao from 1995 to 2019The following chart shows the number of tourist arrivals registered in Curacao each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
 The number of people passing through within the same day, and e.g., crew members of ships or flights are also not considered tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.

 The red line represents the average of all 21 countries in Caribbean.

-Revenues in tourismIn 2011, tourism revenues amounted to 540.00 m USD, or about 17.77 percent of the gross national product.
+Revenues from tourismIn 2011, tourism revenues amounted to 540.00 million USD, or about 17.77 percent of the gross national product.
 This corresponded to about 837,000 tourists at that time and roughly 645 USD per person.
-Within 8 years, the country's dependence on tourism has increased noticeably.
-In the last year of the survey, the revenue now amounts to 706.00 m USD, accounting for 22.76 percent of the gross national product.
-Each visitor now spends an average of 546 USD for his holiday in Curacao.
+Within 9 years, the country's dependence on tourism has increased noticeably.
+Before the outbreak of the COVID-19 pandemic, sales were $706.00 million billion, 23.57 percent of gross national product.
+Thus, each visitor spent an average of $546 on their vacation in Curacao.

 All data for Curacao in detail

 |Year||Number||Receipts||% of GNP||Receipts|

 |2010||762,000||438.00 m $||575 $|

 |2008||773,000||383.00 m $||495 $|

 |2007||664,000||329.00 m $||495 $|